Stories

 Our approach to honouring Indigenous People, communities and culture

 FortisBC is committed to building relationships that are mutually beneficial.
-Part of our work to achieve this comes from our strategic goals, initiatives, policies and guidelines.
-The commitments we’ve made stem from guidance from Indigenous Peoples and communities.
 We know we still have a lot to learn, and we are honoured when we are made aware of other views, perspectives, cultures, histories and experiences.
-When Indigenous Peoples take the time to share with us, we know that it’s a privilege, and ensure the guidance and teachings are treated with the care and respect they deserve.
-Our success is only possible by the generosity of others who help us be better and do better.
+When Indigenous Peoples take the time to share with us, we know that it’s a privilege, and we’re working hard to ensure that the guidance and teachings are treated with the care and respect they deserve.